akc42/meeting/README.md

 - Rooms may have an opening time, before which user is taken to a page with a count down timer until the room opens (if within an hour of the opening time) which automatically redirects them to the room when it reaches zero.
 If earlier than an hour before it should just say room closed.
+- A rooms opening time may repeat in units of a week, fortnight, or month (start based - is nth of the month) or month (end based - ie n days from end of month)
 - In a room each user should be able to select a single audio devices (if they have more than one), and one or more video cameras to show.
 At any
   time they should be able to mute the sound and/or "mute" one of the cameras without leaving the room.
 - There should be two room views:-